ukjhsa/ADEF/doc/documentation.md

 - Why `Repository` exists?

-In different evolutionaray process, parameters they need is variable, so ADEF encapsulates them into the single parameter, that is `Repository`.
-Therefore, operations of `Repository` are just many getters.
+In different evolutionaray process, parameters they need is variable, so ADEF encapsulates them into the single parameter `Repository`, and therefore operations of `Repository` are just getters.

 ## EvolutionaryState
 ##### Diagram